 From fashion e-commerce and cosmetics retail through to sourcing everyday household items, customers can now request information and order goods using messaging platforms.
 These personalized buying journeys are powered by chatbots for simple requests or human agents acting as 'personal shoppers' for a more bespoke service.

 It's an approach that's already proving successful for companies such as Yoox Net-A-Porter, which embraced messaging after discovering mobile customers placed twice the number of orders compared to desktop users, and made purchases worth twice the value.
-Meanwhile, Walmart's invite-only concierge service, Jetblack, delivers on its 'need it, text it, get it' ethos by allowing the customer to text a 'trigger' word that automatically dispatches the desired item from a list of their most commonly ordered goods.

 Why web stores are being replaced by WhatsApp